allcre/portfolio/src/content/blog/cursor-tips-for-developers.md

 ---
-title: "Cursor tips that changed how I code for personal projects"
+title: "Cursor tips that changed how I code"
-description: "Essential Cursor features and workflows that transformed my development process, with examples from building personal websites and side projects."
+description: "Essential Cursor features and workflows that transformed my development process"
-icon: "💻"
+icon: "computer"
-pubDate: "Jan 15 2025"
+pubDate: "June 24 2025"
-heroImage: "/src/assets/coding-cursor.jpg"
+heroImage: "/src/assets/euro.jpg"
 ---

-There are a lot of new AI tools out there, and after experimenting with what's available for my personal projects, here's what I've found makes the most difference in my day-to-day development work:
+There are a lot of new AI tools out there, and after experimenting with what's available, here's what I've found makes the most difference in my day-to-day development work:

 ## What I use every day